steps137/car_agents/doc/main.md

 * fps of physics work (with `speed_up=True` of the `env.run` function it can be large).
 * time and number of physics simulation steps (with `speed_up=True` of the `env.run` changes quickly)
 * targets - number of targets collected by each type of AI
-* average time to reach the goal for each type of AI per agent
+* average time to reach the target for each type of AI per agent